totallyrad/MotivationStation/README.md

 Installing Software on Pi

-sudo apt-get install alsa-utils mpg123 python-dev python-rpi.gpio
+sudo apt-get install alsa-utils mpg321 python-dev python-rpi.gpio

 We specify "/home/pi/Motivation" in the code, this can be changed if you would like, but to use in it's default setting:

-Create a folder named "Motivation" in "/home/pi/".
-This folder is where you house your audio recordings.
+Create a folder named "Motivation" in "/home/pi/". using mkdir -m 777 Motivation while in "/home/pi/" This folder is where you house your audio recordings.
 I tend to access this folder via sftp as it's ready to go with stock Raspbian Copying any files to this folder adds them to the potential lsit of files played.